sfandres94/uex-audiopy1/README.md

 Now that we have everything set up, we can start playing with this repository! :sunglasses:

-# Create an empty conda environment
+# Work on your own from scratch

 Create an empty environment inside the repository folder:
 ```